-Donald Trump Has Helped Russia ‘Beyond Wildest Expectations,’ Robert Mueller Memos Show, Says Jennifer Rubin
+Donald Trump Has Helped Russia Beyond Wildest Expectations, Robert Mueller Memos Show, Says Jennifer Rubin

 Rubin added that Trump “is still obsessed with this.”

 In fact, the conspiracy theory was the basis for one of the “investigations” requested by Trump in his July 25 phone call with new Ukraine President Volodymyr Zelensky.
-Trump’s attempt to pressure Zelensky to open that investigation, and another into Democratic presidential candidate Joe Biden, is the basis for impeachment proceedings now underway against Trump in the United States House of Representatives.
+Trump’s attempt to pressure Zelensky to open that investigation, and another into Democratic presidential candidate Joe Biden, is the basis for impeachment proceedings now underway in the House of Representatives.

-The theory also appears to be at least in part the basis for an investigation currently being carried out by Attorney General William Barr, in which he is reportedly attempting to discredit the U.S. intelligence agencies’ conclusion that Russia interfered with the 2016 election.
+The theory also appears to be, at least in part, the basis for an investigation currently being carried out by Attorney General William Barr, in which he is reportedly attempting to discredit the U.S. intelligence agencies’ conclusion that Russia interfered with the 2016 election.

-In 2017, Trump tweeted that Ukraine had attempted to “sabotage” his campaign, and “boost” his 2016 opponent Hillary Clinton.
+In 2017, Trump tweeted that Ukraine had attempted to “sabotage” his campaign and “boost” his 2016 opponent Hillary Clinton.

 As Politico correspondent Natasha Bertrand noted Saturday on her Twitter account, in his 2018 book Fear, Watergate reporter Bob Woodward wrote that after that tweet, Trump’s then-national security adviser H.R.
 McMaster called the Ukraine conspiracy theory “clearly Russian propaganda.”